baobuibk/SpaceLiin_COPC_CAN/Readme.md

     LL_CAN_IsTxMessagePending(LL_CAN_Handler_t *hcan, uint32_t *TxMailBox);
 ```
 > [!NOTE]
-> If you use intterupt, just invoke the second line.
+> If using interrupt, call only the second function.

 ***2. Reception***